Title: Finance Director

-Response for the overall day-to-day operations and management for the BEST, Inc. Fiscal Unit, with primary responsibilities to fulfill BEST, Inc.’s designation as Title IB fiscal agent.
+Responsible for the overall day-to-day operations and management for the non-profit BEST, Inc. Fiscal Unit, with primary responsibilities to fulfill BEST, Inc.’s designation as WIOA Title IB fiscal agent; engages in financial analysis in such areas as forecasting, budgeting, reviewing operational performance, and compliance with federal, state and local rules, regulations and laws.

 ESSENTIAL JOB FUNCTIONS:

-- Assists in the development of fiscal policies and procedures, and implements these, as approved by relevant oversight organization (state agency, BEST, Inc., CEOs of WDA #4, and/or NCI Works).
+- Is responsible for the development of fiscal policies and procedures, and implements these, as approved by relevant oversight organization (state agency, BEST, Inc., CEOs of WDA #4, and/or NCI Works).
 Review at least annually, and recommend updates or revisions as necessary for ongoing compliance.

 - Develops, manages and monitors fiscal systems and budgets.
 Assures compliance with Federal, State and local laws, rules, regulations and policies including compliance with WIOA cost category and expenditure requirements and the agency’s cost allocation plan; confirming that expenditure approvals are received and documented as required.